 Shower: There is a private outdoor shower with hot water that features a gorgeous view of the mountainside.

-Kitchen: There is an outdoor kitchen that is covered with a roof.
+Kitchen: There is an attached, animal proof kitchen.
 It has a 2 burner electric cook top and counter space to work on.
-There is limited refrigeration offered and water must be brought from a faucet (less than 20 feet away).
+There is a refrigerater and running water.
 Guests may bring their own coolers/containers for their own food storage.
 There are pots, pans, plates, cups, utensils, and bowls to use depending on how many workers are currently staying.
 It is helpful to bring your own eating utensils such as plate, bowl, fork, spoon, knife, etc.

 Food: No meals are typically provided unless specifically discussed before your visit.
 Some guests will work a minimum amount of hours per day in exchange for a daily meals (see Guest Categories above).

 Laundry: There is no washing machine on premises.
 There is a clothesline.
 Guests are recommended to use one of the several laundromats in Asheville (45 minutes east of the Farm).

 Wireless Internet is now available.